-In all situations there should be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
-If they feel a referral should be made then they will advise you to complete the appropriate referral form.
-Please follow the link to:
+In any situation where the Headteacher, CEO or Chair of the Trust Board is unclear, or the allegation is of a potentially serious nature, then there must be a discussion with the Local Authority Designated Officer [LADO] or, if they are not available, then MARU can be contacted for advice and guidance.
+If they feel a referral should be made, then they will advise you to complete the appropriate referral form.